First French War of Religion (1562–1563): Comtat Venaissin

 In response to a plea for reinforcements from Orange, Crussol saw to the levying of more companies in Provence.
 Orange further requested the ability to raise revenues through the selling of Catholic assets and benefices.
-After a discussion with his lieutenant in the Comtat Venaissin the seigneur de Saint-Auban, Crussol assented to the consuls of Orange taking this step.
+After a discussion with his lieutenant in the Comtat Venaissin, the seigneur de Saint-Auban, Crussol assented to the consuls of Orange taking this step.

 Meanwhile, Condé asked Crussol to return the Papal territories to their former master.
-Crussol wrote back a protest to the prince informing him that he could not provide them back to the Papacy.
+Crussol wrote back a protest to the prince, informing him that he could not provide them back to the Papacy.
 Crussol highlighted the expenses incurred in the territory that required reimbursement, that the Pope was no friend of Crussol or Condé, that freedom of Protestant worship would not be guaranteed, and the requests he was receiving from the people of the Comtat Venaissin.
-Subsequently, Crussol entered negotiations with Serbelloni offering the return of the territories if freedom of religion and the compensation of his expenses was provided.
-In reply the destruction of Avignon was compared favourably to the allowance of Protestantism in the territory.
+Subsequently, Crussol entered negotiations with Serbelloni, offering the return of the territories if freedom of religion and the compensation of his expenses were provided.
+In reply, the destruction of Avignon was compared favourably to the allowance of Protestantism in the territory.

 In early May, the Protestant forces in the Comtat Venaissin captured further settlements in the region.
 They also continued the levying of soldiers.
 The estates of Avignon protested to Crussol and the comte de Sault against this and levied troops in response.
 Calls were sent out to Serbelloni and Sommerive to this effect.
 Sommerive thus protested to the crown that while he would like to disband, Avignon had great need of soldiers.
 On 31 May Crussol declared that the king's will that the fighting in the Comtat Venaissin cease was known to him, but that the Provençal troops in the province were not under his authority.
 Nevertheless, he ordered all these troops to stand down and depart from the Comtat Venaissin.